shanibaryosef/Arduino-project/README.md

 ### DC Motor Control
 - **Rotator.ino:**
-  Simple 5-second sequences for motor rotations (CCW, stop, CW) using the DRV8837 driver.
+  5 second sequences for motor rotations (CCW, stop, CW) using the DRV8837 driver.
 - **Dynamic Motor Control Based on Potentiometer Input:**
   The motor's direction and speed are adjusted depending on the analog voltage measured.

 ### Sensor Integration
 - **ReadDistanceMotor.ino:**
-  Uses a VL53L4CD distance sensor to adjust motor speed according to the measured distance.
+  A VL53L4CD distance sensor is used to adjust motor speed according to the measured distance.
 - Sensor data is visualized using the Arduino Serial Plotter.

 ### Encoder Feedback & RPM Measurement